 - KidNuz Podcast is a five-minute breakdown of today’s top stories, current events, politics, science, entertainment, sports, and more.
 It is age-appropriate and nonpartisan.

 - YouthXDesign Virtual Summer Camp for Teens.
-This is a free 3-day virtual camp for high schoolers this summer, from July 8-11.
-The summer camp is all about designing mobile apps so it’s perfect for your techie teens!
+For high school students aged 14-18, this 2-hour design class on Friday, July 22, 2022, teaches creative and collaborative skills that can be applied to any career.
+The class is all about designing mobile apps so it’s perfect for your techie teens!

 - Discovery Education Virtual Field Trips.
 Discovery Education has a fantastic range of virtual field trips for students!
 These free experiences also come with companion guides and suggested hands-on activities.